radkoscheper/O1/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The website features a modern, responsive design with a mobile-first approach.
 It utilizes a luxury design aesthetic inspired by "Visit Croatia," incorporating a navy (#1a365d) and gold (#d4af37) color scheme, and elegant typography (Playfair Display/Cormorant Garamond fonts).
+All components now feature uniform styling for consistency.
 Key UI/UX decisions include:
 - Consistent header structure and styling across all pages.
 - Dynamic background images and SEO metadata loaded from the CMS.
 - Homepage-style headers and consistent padding across all template pages.